shrirajpawar4/todo-list-v2/README.md

 # todo-list-v2
 Made a simple to-do list using React forms.
-Wanted to use tailwind for styling but went ahead with classic methods.
+Wanted to use tailwind for styling but went ahead with classic method as it was readily avaliable.